Johnny Depp Takes On Controversial Role Of John McAfee In ‘King Of The Jungle’ [Opinion]

 “The story will take inspirations from Apocalypse Now and promises to be a darkly comic look at McAfee’s wild lifestyle, which is filled with murder, sex, and paranoia.”

 How will John McAfee feel about being portrayed by Johnny Depp?
 Perhaps that will depend on how he is represented in King of the Jungle.
-John was reportedly upset by Gringo, The Dangerous Life of John McAfee according to Fortune.
+John was reportedly upset by Gringo: The Dangerous Life of John McAfee, according to Fortune.

 John McAfee denies the entire content of the Showtime documentary Gringo.
 He wrote Fortune a four-page letter explaining his side of things, closing with complete denial of the allegations.

-“‘Gringo’ is a fabrication from beginning to end.”
+“Gringo is a fabrication from beginning to end.”

 RELATED REPORTS FROM THE INQUISITR